17ms/golfed.xyz/content/posts/reversing-x-client-auth/index.md

 ## Python implementation

 A basic Python script containing client authentication, media upload (images/videos), post creation, post interaction (delete/like/repost), and user interaction (follow/unfollow) can be found [from a Github repository](https://github.com/17ms/xc2).
+Though if you actually have use for a script like this, you should probably use [twitter-api-client by Trevor Hobenshield](https://github.com/trevorhobenshield/twitter-api-client/).

 ![Script showcase](./showcase.png)